-Bowie ISD will provide district and campus support.
+Celina ISD will provide district and campus support.
 The district level support, Grant Shepherd, will serve as support to campuses undertaking the tranformation process.
-The responsibilities of this person will include: oversight of the tranformation process, ensuring the responsiveness of the district offices to the tranformation efforts, providing a direct line of communication to the superintendent and other critical district level-leaders, assisting in eliminating any districtlevel barriers that may hinder the transformation process, and serving as a resource and mentor to the principal and Jr. High school faculty.
+The responsibilities of this person will include: oversight of the tranformation process, ensuring the responsiveness of the district offices to the tranformation efforts, providing a direct line of communication to the superintendent and other critical district level-leaders, assisting in eliminating any district-level barriers that may hinder the transformation process, and serving as a resource and mentor to the principal and high school.
 The Shepherd will attend all meetings/professional development sessions throught the duration of the tranformation process.
-Specific job responsibilities will include: ensure the campus is provided operational flexibility; ensure effective implementation of all components of the tranformation process; monitor the progress of 90 day action plans; maintain regular communication with the transformation campus; facilitate regulary scheduled meetings with the campus-based Grant Manager; remove barrriers that may hinder the transformation process; provide support and feedback to the principal and teacher leaders when neede or requested; take an active role in problemsolving with the principal and teacher leaders; attend campus leadership meetings; assist in the replacement and recruitment of qualified staff; assist in efforts to increase community and parental involvement; support the placement of social service resources a the campus; partner with campus to generate a positive school culture; and submit required grant documentation/reports.
+Specific job responsibilities will include: ensure the camps is provided operational flexibility; ensure effective implementation of all components of the tranformation process; monitor the progress of 90 day action plans; regular communication with the transformation campus; regulary scheduled meetings with the campus-based Grant Manager; remove barrriers that may hinder the transformation process; provide support and feedback to the principal and teacher leaders when neede or requested; take an active role in problem-solving with the principal and teacher leaders; attend campus leadership meetings; assist in the replacement and recruitment of qualified staff; assist in efforts to increase community and parental involvement; support the placement of social service resources a the campus; partner with campus to generate a positive school culture; and submit required grant documentation/reports.

-The District Shepherd for this TTIPS initiative will be the Asst.
-Supt of Curriculum.
-The administrator is qualified for the position and has vast experience in the field of education, serving as a teacher, principal, special education director and administrator in Texas schools.
-The district administrator is responsible for oversight of PreK-12 curriculum, federal programs, and special programs at Bowie campuses; has direct communication with the superintendent and influence over central office procedures.
+The District Shepherd for this TTIPS initiative will be the Secondary Curriculum Director.
+The administrator is qualified for the position and has vast experience in the field of education, serving as a teacher, principal, and administrator in Texas secondary schools.
+The district administrator is responsible for oversight of curriculum, operations, and leadership at Celina secondary campuses; has direct communication with the superintendent and influence over central office procedures.
 The administrator is committed to the school improvement project, has coordinated all aspects of the planning process, and views this role as an integral part of her responsibilities.
-The Director's vast experiences in education, administrative position, and commitment to campus transformation make the educator a highly qualified candidate to serve as Grant Shepherd.
+The director's vast experiences in education, administrative position, and commitment to campus transformation make the educator a highly qualified candidate to serve as Grant Shepherd.

 The campus level support, the Grant Manager, will manage and coordinate grant components and ensure that program activities are performed according to the established timeline.
-The responsibilities of this person will include: oversight of the tranformation process at the campus level including: coordinating assessment activities and collection of data, oversight of professional development and intervention programs; ordering and receiving materials and resources, coordinating parent participation activities, submitting required reports at the campus and district level, providing a direct line of communication to the Grant Shepherd and campus administrators, and assisting in eliminating . any campus-level barriers that may hinder the transformation process.
+The responsibilities of this person will include: oversight of the tranformation process at the campus level including: coordinating assessment activities and collection of data, oversight of professional development and intervention programs; ordering and receiving materials and resources, coordinating parent participation activities, submitting required reports at the campus and district level, providing a direct line of communication to the Grant Shepherd and campus administrators, and assisting in eliminating any campus-level barriers that may hinder the transformation process.
 The campus-based Grant Manager will attend all meetings/professional development sessions throught the duration of the tranformation process.